jacksonllee/pycantonese/src/pycantonese/data/hkcancor/README.md

 HKCanCor as included in PyCantonese has been substantially modified from its source in terms of data format.
 Please read below for details.

-The HKCanCor source is here:
+The current HKCanCor source is at https://github.com/fcbond/hkcancor
-https://github.com/fcbond/hkcancor

 HKCanCor is released under a CC BY license.
 A copy of the license